 IM-131 October 14, 2022; IM-129 September 29, 2022; IM-114 August 1, 2022; IM-74 June 3, 2022 IM-102 October 1, 2021; IM-37 May 1, 2018; IM-20 February 9, 2018; IM-51 October 3, 2014; IM-32 June 16, 2014; IM-52 May 30, 2013; IM-36 April 22, 2010; IM-14 January 23, 2003

-All EUs must have a mid-certification review (MCR).
+All households must have a SNAP Mid-Certification Review (MCR).

-- When elderly or disabled EUs are certified for 24 months, the MCR is due in the 12th month following the first month of certification (MCR Month).
+- When elderly or disabled households are certified for 24 months, the MCR is due in the 12th month following the first month of certification (MCR Month).

-- EUs certified for 12 months have a MCR due in the 6th month following the first month of certification (MCR Month).
+- Households certified for 12 months have a MCR due in the 6th month following the first month of certification (MCR Month).

-The FA546 Food Stamp Mid-Certification Review Report form asks the EU to report the following:
+The MCR form asks the household to report the following:

 - If anyone has moved in or out of the household.

 - If anyone has started, stopped, or changed jobs.

 - If a household member who must comply with the ABAWD work requirement hours worked or spent in an approved training program have been reduced to less than 20 hours per week (80 hours averaged per month).

 - If earned income has changed by $125.